 When are Tennessee sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of sales, which will be monthly, quarterly or annually.
+The Department of Revenue will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.

 Even if the business had no sales during the reporting period, a filing is still required indicating no sales occurred.